buildtesters/buildtest/docs/buildspecs/global.rst

     }

 The test names take the following pattern ``"^[A-Za-z_][A-Za-z0-9_]*$"`` and limited to 32 characters.

-In the previous example the test name is **hello_world**.
+In previous example, the test name is **hello_world**.
 You must have unique testname in your **buildspecs** section, otherwise you will have an invalid buildspec file.
 The ``description`` field is used to document the test and limited to 80 characters.

 ..
 Note:: We refer to the entire YAML content as **buildspec file**, this is not to be confused with the **buildspecs** field.